CosmoLike/cocoa/README.md

 :books::books: *Additional Notes for experts and developers on Installation of Cobaya base code* :books::books:

-- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).
+- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separately](#appendix_compile_separately).

 - Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.